Aparna02sajeevan/Vulenrability_test/README.md

 # Vulenrability_test
-a summary report about vulnerability test in the window 7
+a summary report about vulnerability assesement in the window 7